tike/envcnf/README.md

 ## How

- 1. Name your env vars to match your config type's field names.
+1. Name your env vars to match your config type's field names, case conversion to match all lower or all upper case is supported.
 You can of course use a common prefix to set them apart from "regular" env vars and thous even have different configuration sets loaded at the same time, designating each set by a different prefix.

  2. Use [direnv](https:github.com/direnv/direnv) to maintain and organise your configuration in shell script like files or just source them by hand.